Peptidoglycan: Recognition by immune system

 Peptidoglycan recognition is an evolutionarily conserved process.
 The overall structure is similar between bacterial species, but various modifications can increase the diversity.
 These include modifications of the length of sugar polymers, modifications in the sugar structures, variations in cross-linking or substitutions of amino acids (primarily at the third position).
 The aim of these modifications is to alter the properties of the cell wall, which plays a vital role in pathogenesis.

-Peptidoglycans can be degraded by several enzymes (lysozyme, glucosaminidase, endopeptidase…), producing immunostimulatory fragments (sometimes called muropeptides) that are critical for mediating host-pathogen interactions.
-These include MDP (muramyl dipeptide), NAG (N-acetylglucosamine) or iE-DAP (γ-d-glutamyl-meso-diaminopimelic acid).
+Peptidoglycans can be degraded by several enzymes (lysozyme, glucosaminidase, endopeptidase...), producing immunostimulatory fragments (sometimes called muropeptides) that are critical for mediating host-pathogen interactions.
+These include muramyl dipeptide (MDP), N-acetylglucosamine (NAG), or γ-d-glutamyl-meso-diaminopimelic acid (iE-DAP).

 Peptidoglycan from intestinal bacteria (both pathogens and commensals) crosses the intestinal barrier even under physiological conditions.
-Mechanisms through which peptidoglycan or it´s fragments enter the host cells can be direct (carrier-independent) or indirect (carrier-dependent), and they are either bacteria-mediated (secretion systems, membrane vesicles) or host cell-mediated (receptor-mediated, peptide transporters).
+Mechanisms through which peptidoglycan or its fragments enter the host cells can be direct (carrier-independent) or indirect (carrier-dependent), and they are either bacteria-mediated (secretion systems, membrane vesicles) or host cell-mediated (receptor-mediated, peptide transporters).
 Bacterial secretion systems are protein complexes used for the delivery of virulence factors across the bacterial cell envelope to the exterior environment.
-Intracellular bacterial pathogens invade eukaryotic cells (which may lead to the formation of phagolysosomes and/or autophagy activation), or bacteria may be engulfed by phagocytes (macrophages, monocytes, neutrophils…).
+Intracellular bacterial pathogens invade eukaryotic cells (which may lead to the formation of phagolysosomes and/or autophagy activation), or bacteria may be engulfed by phagocytes (macrophages, monocytes, neutrophils...).
 The bacteria-containing phagosome may then fuse with endosomes and lysosomes, leading to degradation of bacteria and generation of polymeric peptidoglycan fragments and muropeptides.